putyourlightson/craft-element-status-events/README.md

-# Element Status Events Module for Craft CMS 3
+# Element Status Events for Craft CMS 3

 The Element Status Events extension provides events that are triggered whenever an element’s status changes.
 It is intended to be used a helper component for other Craft modules and plugins.